The EU as a cohesive glue

 Sekerinska belongs to the generation whose “quiet, calm and predictable” childhood came to an end in the 1980s.
 As the Yugoslav federation dissolved, Croatia and later Bosnia and Herzegovina descended into war.
 Aggressive nationalism dominated the political scene, particularly in Serbia and Croatia, but nationalism was also on the rise in Macedonia.

 “There were enough politicians to come up with the Milosevic recipe.
 And they were always the loudest and the strongest and they appealed to many frightened citizens that this is how you can save your country.
 So, at the beginning of the 1990s, we had a surge of nationalism both among ethnic Macedonians and among ethnic Albanians.
-And it felt that if you were not in these two clubs, you were a traitor.
+And it felt that if you were not in one of these two clubs, you were a traitor.
 This is when I became very, very interested in politics.
 I had watched a few years earlier what was happening in Serbia and suddenly I felt that more or less the same kind of prescription was given by some politicians to Macedonia.
 I resented that surge of violence and nationalism and primitivism in politics.
 And although I was studying a completely non-political subject – engineering – I actually felt the urge to do something to reverse the trend, at least to be vocal about my severely different opinion.”

 In 1992, as a young student in Skopje, Sekerinska joined the Social Democratic Union of Macedonia (SDSM).
-During the first few years, she helped campaign, deliver propaganda material, and carry out organizational work.
+During the first few years, she helped campaign, deliver promotional material, and carry out organizational work.
 In 1994, an important election year, she became responsible for communication with foreign journalists.
 After a stay of a few months in Germany, she was nominated for a seat on a local assembly in Skopje.
 In 1997, she became party spokesperson, a move which Sekerinska herself sees as the turning point in becoming a professional politician.
 Constantly exposed to media, she became publicly known and won a seat in parliament in 1998.

 During her time as an opposition MP, Macedonia came close to civil war.
 Violent confrontations between Albanian rebels led by Ali Ahmeti and Macedonian security forces erupted in spring 2001.